 move her, and so are two other cops.
 She is screaming randomly at various

 Apparently someone in the family decided to start a phone tree about this

-incident, so a lot of people the woman could scream at were present for
+incident, so at various times a lot of people the woman could scream at were present for

-their share of very personal verbal abuse, almost all of it curse words.
-She
+their share of very personal verbal abuse, all of wrapped in curse words.

 had an impressively large repertoire of ugly expressions, and she gave all of them a

 thorough workout not only against various individuals who knew her but, of